sarciszewski/php-future/README.md

 * PHP 7.0
   * N/A

+See [wishlist.txt] for features we will be providing as time goes on.

 ### Out of scope:

 * Password API - Go directly to https://github.com/ircmaxell/password_compat for these implementations